rust-project-primer/book/src/testing/property.md

 ```

 Helpfully, proptest records this failure.
 Typically, it will save the failing
-seeds into a file adjacant to the source file that contains the test.
+seeds into a file adjacent to the source file that contains the test.
 In our
 case, it saves them into `tests/tests.proptest-regressions`.

 ```